-I think Arizona was my favourite of all the states we crossed (see a full Route 66 itinerary here).
-We had spectacular weather, the scenery is vast, expansive and photogenic, and we even managed to fit in a detour to the Grand Canyon as part of our adventure.
+I think Arizona was my favourite of all the states we crossed on our Route 66 adventure.
+We had spectacular weather, the scenery is vast and photogenic, and we even managed to fit in a detour to the Grand Canyon along the way.

 Table of Contents: